 MIT SUMMER DAY CAMP POLICIES

 The early arrival and late stay program are a service for parents to help meet the needs of the work schedules.
 It is not a highly structured program like the Day Camp.
 Kids do not have to participate in activities at early arrival and/or late stay.
 Kids may just want to talk to kids and staff, read, play board games, etc. We have basketball hoops, badminton, 4square, etc. set up to play IF THE KIDS CHOOSE TO.
 Our staff will monitor all activities.

+Late stay starts at 4:00pm and ends at 5:30pm.
+Pick up children in the Johnson Ice Rink (see map).
 In an attempt to ensure the safety of all campers, we must require identification from the individual picking-up your child from Late Stay.
 We currently require identification and a note giving permission for any individual other than the child's parent to pick-up a child from camp and Late Stay.
 This policy works well when your child's counselor has become familiar with the parent dropping off the child, but is not sufficient for Late Stay.
 Because different counselors care for your child during Late Stay, they may not know each child's parents.
 For this reason, we will request identification from mothers and fathers as well.

 Regular Drop-Off (9am) and Pick-Up (3:45pm)

 This season, campers may be dropped off at Johnson Athletic Center, which is accessed from the Kresge Parking Lot by taking Amherst Street from Massachusetts Avenue (see map).
 After campers are dropped off, vehicles may access Memorial Drive.
 Campers will organize by groups with their counselors in or near Johnson.
 Group lists with camper's names will be posted on the glass windows at camp drop-off.